kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

     +  race/gender/identity/ethnicity:
 -  Now is better than never.
     +  Although never is often better than *right* now.
+    +  Reflection and forethought go a LONG way towards doing this right

 ---

 #Learn to interact with people outside your immediate sphere
 +  don't just talk to other tech or gaming people
-    +  non-programmers are the LARGEST growth vector for Python
+    +  non-technical people are the LARGEST growth vector for any community
-    +  Python's clean, readable, understandable syntax makes it inviting to "non-programmers"
+    +  If you're missing a certain skill set, you're more likely to find it OUTSIDE your current circles
 -  Anna Ravenscroft, [Diversity as a Dependency](https://www.youtube.com/watch?v=PLYI46Ou-wI) at about 50 minutes, suggests you "bring someone who is NOT like you" to the next conference.

 ---